TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. class:: AsyncResult

-   The class of the result returned by :meth:`Pool.apply_async` and :meth:`Pool.map_async`.
+   The kundi of the result returned by :meth:`Pool.apply_async` and :meth:`Pool.map_async`.

    .. method:: get([timeout])